dvlpsh/dvlpsh/README.md

 ### Hi there 👋
-I am Shreshta, a Final Year Computer Science Undergrad.
+I am a Final Year Computer Science Undergrad.
 <!--
 **dvlpsh/dvlpsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: --->